pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/AuthenticationHandler.md

 When a user is required to Authenticate for certain methods, the Onegini Cordova Plugin will return an `AuthenticationHandler`.
 This object can be used to register callbacks which will be called when certain authentication steps are required.

-Example: when a users PIN code is required, the `onPinRequest` callback will be called.
+Example: when a user's PIN is required, the `onPinRequest` callback will be called.
 ```js
 let handler = onegini.user.authenticate({
   profileId: "W8DUJ2"